Telecominfraproject/wlan-cloud-owprov/README.md

 It's UUID value is 0000-0000-0000.
 Its parent entity must be empty.

 ## Entity
+### Creation rules
-You must set the parent of an entity.
+- You must set the parent of an entity.
+- The only properties you may set at creation are:
+  - name
+  - description
+  - notes
+  - parent

+### Modification rules
+You may modify the following fields in the POST
+- name
+- description
+- notes
+You must use the query command parameters to modify other properties
+- addContact=UUID
+- delContact=UUID
+- addLocation=UUID
+- delLocation=UUID

-## Venue
+## Inventory Tags
-When creating a venue, the top venue must have its entity property set to the owning entity, and its parent property empty.
-For all sub venues, their entity must be set to empty and its parent entity must be set to the venue above it.
+### Creation rules
+- Entity must point to an existing non-root entity
+- If you associate a venue, it must exist

+### Modification rules

 ## Management policy